 A few months ago my colleague asked me what I think about integrating Linkerd to our new application running on Kubernetes.
 My first thought was, heck, isn't Kubernetes service and ingress enough?
 You can do a lot of stuff with it.
 Having a service mesh seemed like an overhead to me.
 You often have some API which is available only on the internal network.
-But, this is not the case anymore with modern apps.
+But, this is not the case anymore with modern applications.
 The API is probably exposed to the Internet as well and you will get a lot of traffic to it.
 You want more control of the traffic that goes to this API.
 Maybe you want to support many API versions, do canary deployments, and you want to watch and keep track of each request that comes in.
 This is where service mesh comes into play.
 It doesn't matter if you want to use Linkerd, Istio, or recently announced Conduit, principals are almost the same.

 Service mesh is not something that came up with Kubernetes.
 But clearly, it is easier to integrate service mesh into your environment thanks to Kubernetes.
 There are two logical components that create service mesh.
 We already have pods which are designed to have many containers.
 Sidecar is the perfect example which extends and enhances the main container in a pod.
 With service mesh, the sidecar is service proxy or data plane.